 You each need to identify your emotional needs, and re-commit to providing each other with these needs.
 When each of you start to provide each other with the needs each requires to feel love, on a continuous basis, the feelings of anger and frustration will be replaced with love and romance.
 When you see your partner, you will once again be filled with joy and love.

 The Love Bank

 You may be asking why these emotional needs are so important.
-Several of the marriage experts I research refer to a concept Dr. Willard Harley, Jr. calls the Love Bank.
+Several of the marriage experts I research refers to a concept Dr. Willard Harley, Jr. calls the Love Bank.
 Dr. Gottman calls a similar concept the Love Map.
 Dr. Gary Chapman calls it the Love Tank.
 Dr. John Gray and Mark Gungor refer to the concept in all of their works.

-Quite simply, the Love Bank refers to the deposits and withdrawals of love units for all our interactions we have with other people.
+Quite simply, the Love Bank refers to the deposits and withdrawals of love units for all the interactions we have with other people.
 When someone does something that makes you feel appreciated, love units are deposited into your love bank.
 When someone does something that leaves you feeling anxious or angry, love units are withdrawn.
 The units are not exact mathematical units, but rather, relative units to how you feel.

 When you first started to date your spouse, the dates that left you happy were the result of love units being deposited into your love bank.
 The more your partner did that helped you feel love, appreciation, admiration, respect, and so on, all were the result of love unit deposits.
-When your partner forgot a date, said something inconsiderate, or left you feeling insecure, love unit withdrawals were made.
+When your partner forgot a date, said something inconsiderate or left you feeling insecure, love unit withdrawals are made.